-5.3.2 Maternity Leave

-A principal who is pregnant is entitled to maternity leave without pay.
-Leave may commence at any time during the pregnancy subject to the principal giving the board one month's notice in writing, supported by a medical certificate.
+- 5.3.1 The principal is entitled to take parental leave under the Parental Leave and Employment Protection Act 1987 (PLEPA).
+In addition to the principal's rights under the PLEPA the following shall apply: - (a) Parental leave may commence at any time during the pregnancy subject to the principal giving the employer one month's notice in writing, supported by a medical certificate.
 A shorter period of notice will be accepted on the recommendation of a medical practitioner.

-- (a) A female principal with 12 months or more service as a teacher or principal, but excluding any periods of teachers' college or university training, shall be entitled to 12 months' leave from the date of birth.
-The amount of leave taken shall be at the election of the principal. - (b) A female principal with less than 12 months' such service shall be entitled to six months' leave from the date of birth and may be granted up to six months' additional leave at the discretion of the board. - (c) A female principal intending to legally adopt a child under the age of 12 months shall, subject to satisfactory evidence, be entitled to maternity leave from the date of assuming responsibility for the child as if paragraph (a) or (b) above applied.
-The requirement of one month's notice does not apply. - 5.3.3 The principal's position shall be held open (subject to transfer and redeployment provisions) for the duration of maternity leave.
-If a relieving principal is employed it will be a condition of the relieving appointment that it will be terminated by the board concerned within one month from the date that the permanent incumbent gives notice of intention to return to work early.
-A principal must give her board at least one month's notice if it is her intention to return to work before maternity leave expires.
-This provision shall not apply in the case of a woman who has had a miscarriage or a stillborn child.
-In such cases the principal may elect to return to work immediately. - 5.3.4 A principal intending to resign because of pregnancy must be advised of her right to take maternity leave.
+The principal can take up to 12 months unpaid leave from the date of birth, or in the case of adoption, whangai or Home for Life placement of a child under the age of six years, from the date the principal becomes the primary carer. - (b) The principal's position will be held open (subject to transfer and redeployment provisions) for the duration of their parental leave.
+If a relieving principal is employed it will be a condition of the relieving appointment that it will be terminated by the board concerned within one month from the date that the permanent incumbent gives notice of their intention to return to work early.
+A principal must give their board at least one month's notice if it is their intention to return to work before their parental leave expires.
+This provision shall not apply in the case of a principal who has had a miscarriage or a stillborn child.
+In such cases the principal may elect to return to work immediately. - (c) A principal intending to resign because of pregnancy must be advised of their right to take parental leave.

-5.3.5 Maternity Grant
+5.3.2 Parental Grant